 What Are Recommended Servings of Fruits and Vegetables?

 Eat your fruits and veggies and live longer.
-They’re words of dietary wisdom — backed by studies that say these plant-based foods promote good health by providing essential nutrients.
+They’re words of dietary wisdom — and backed by studies.
+Fruits and vegetables are powerhouses of nutrition.
+Some are so full of nutrients that they are called superfoods.

-Unfortunately, most Americans don’t come close to filling their plates daily with enough fruits and vegetables.
-Only one in 10 adults can say they do, according to the Centers for Disease Control and Prevention.
+Almost all types of fruits and vegetables — fresh, frozen, canned, dried and juiced — can help you meet your daily needs.
+Yet, most Americans don’t come close to filling their plates daily with enough fruits and vegetables.
+Only one in 10 adults eat the recommended amount, according to the Centers for Disease Control and Prevention.

-The lack of produce in our diets help explain the rise in diet-related chronic illnesses, such as obesity and diabetes — and why efforts to promote the benefits of fruits and vegetables continue in earnest.
+This lack of fruits and vegetables in our diets may explain the rise in diet-related illnesses, such as obesity and diabetes, as well as the ongoing efforts to encourage Americans to eat more fruits and veggies.

 “One of the best ways to build a healthy plate is by substituting low-calorie foods in place of high-calorie foods,” says Samantha Harris, MD, an endocrinologist with the Scripps Clinic Center for Weight Management.
-“Fruits and vegetables are low in fat and calories and are full of nutrients.”
+“Fruits and vegetables are low in fat and calories and are full of nutrients.
+They’re great sources of vitamins and minerals and fiber.
+Since they contain fiber and water, they can help fill you up, which helps with weight management.”

 How much fruits and vegetables do we need?

-The U.S. Department of Agriculture’s MyPlate program recommends making half your plate fruits and vegetables, prioritizing whole fruits and varying your vegetables.
+The U.S. Department of Agriculture’s MyPlate program is another helpful guide for a balanced diet.
+MyPlate recommends filling half your plate with fruits and vegetables at each meal.

 Why don’t we eat more fruits and vegetables?

 Our fast-food culture makes it hard to consume the right amount of produce.
-At home, fresh fruits and vegetables can add up in costs and be time-consuming to prepare.
-There are also people who just don't like the taste or texture of some vegetables.
+Fresh fruits and vegetables can be expensive and take time to prepare home.
+Some people may not enjoy the taste or texture of some vegetables.

 Is juice healthy for you?